Captain Farris House

 Historic Homes

-Authors, artists, whaling captains, and wealthy businessmen flocked to Cape Cod for its incredible natural beauty and proximity to the sea, building homes that bespoke of their wealth and important contributions to the culture and economy.
+Cape Cod has long attracted influential figures, from authors and artists to whaling captains and industrialists.
+Many of their historic homes are now museums that provide a glimpse into their extraordinary lives.
 A few of these historically significant homes are open to the public to enjoy.
 Each reflects the vision of the owners and pays tribute to the period in which they lived and worked.

 Edward Gorey House, Yarmouth Port